 Trade in services is an increasingly important sector for developing economies.
-In 2018, according to UNCTAD statistics, services trade in developing economies was worth \$5.8 trillion, or around one quarter of the value of total exports and 7 percent of world GDP
+In 2021, according to UNCTAD statistics, global services exports were worth \$6.1 trillion, of which developing economies represented 27%, and forecast to grow by 14.6% in 2022.